AldenCedric/About-Me/README.md

 -  I’m looking to collaborate on someone who's capable to teach me and test some of my projects
 -  For Contact inquiries message at aldencedric314@gmail.com
 -  He/Him/His
+-  Current plans right now i'm working on my first project and having a work experience

 <!---
 AldenCedric/AldenCedric is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.